tesch1/complex_fmt_scn/README.rst

 # complex_fmt_scn
-playground for std::complex fmt / scn implementations
+playground for std::complex fmt / scn implementations & spec

 # Motivation

-The advent of `{fmt}`, `scnlib` and chevron-free type-safe io offers the opportunity to update c++'s default representation of complex numbers.
-A notation such as `(3+4i)` that includes the imaginary unit is more friendly, and easier to use than the current iostreams convention of displaying complex numbers as an ordered pair separated by a comma: `(3,4)`.
+This is a proposal for the `<format>` library to format complex numbers (`std::complex<>`) as `(3+4i)`.
+The introduction of chevron-free type-safe formatting offers the opportunity to update c++'s common representation of complex numbers.
+The notation `(3+4i)` is common in many mathematical software environments, the physical sciences, and is more consistent with c++ itself.
+The conservative observer will note that this is different and incompatible with iostream formatting of `std::complex<>`.
+Besides defining the the new format, this proposal attempts to address questions arounding introducing a different format, and why the advantages outweigh the disadvantages.

+Imaginary-unit notation has several advantages over ordered-pair
-We propose the imaginary-unit notation to be preferrable to the ordered-pair notation for a number of reasons: it is easier for humans accustomed to mathematics to read, it is unambiguously an object with complex type (whereas an ordered pair is just an ordered pair), it aligns with the c++14 `std::literals::complex_literals` notation, it only adds one extra character symbol per object (the imaginary unit specifier, if even that) rather than the three of iostreams (the opening and closing parens and separating comma), and it allows for omission of one of the parts if it can be determined by its omission (is zero - more on that below).
+notation: it is easier for users accustomed to mathematics to read, it represents unambiguously an object with complex type (as opposed to an ordered pair), it aligns with the c++14 `std::literals::complex_literals` notation, it only adds one mandatory extra character symbol per object (the imaginary unit specifier, by default) rather than the three of iostreams (the opening and closing parens and separating comma), and it allows for omission of one of the parts if that part can be unambiguously determined by its omission (that is, if it is zero - more on that below).

-As an added bonus, removal of the comma from complex number formatting also removes the current possibility in iostreams of silent generation of ambiguous output, which could happen, ie, when the locale's decimal separator is set to comma.
+As an added benefit, removal of the comma from complex number formatting rectifies the current possibility in iostreams of silent unexpected generation of ambiguous output, which can happen, ie, when the locale's decimal separator is set to comma.

 # Considerations

-Undertaking this fundamental change in how a standard library object is represented textually should be done carefully so that, while adding new functionality, the existing widely-used implementation is faithfully replicated.
-The following points are considered:
+With an eye to entirely replacing the functionality of iostreams, the following considerations are made:

 ## Numeric form

-The question of how to represent the underlying `std::complex<T>`\'s `value_type` (`T`) is delegated to `formatter<T>` for that type.
-Special alignment and fill rules apply for `T` \$ \in \$ {`float`, `double`, `long double`}, but other custom value types are accomodated.
-This is done by forwarding a designated portion of the formatting specification to `T`'s formatter.
+The question of how to represent `std::complex<T>`\'s `value_type` (always equal to, and more conveniently referred to as `T` from here on) is simply delegated to the `formatter<T>` for that type.
+Special alignment and fill rules apply for `T` $` \in `$ {`float`, `double`, `long double`}, but other custom value types are accomodated.
+This is done by forwarding a designated portion of the format spec to `formatter<T>`.

 Although the standard does not specify behavior of `std::complex<T>` for other types, it is not un-common to use a type for `T` which provides other functionality such as extended precision or automatic differentiation.
-The formatting specification should therefore be hierarchical, so that an arbitrary type `T` can be properly and automatically formatted.
+The formatting specification should therefore be recursive, so that an arbitrary type `T` can be properly and automatically formatted.

 ## Imaginary unit